tiansemi/CTF-HackerLab/Hackerlab2k22/Stages/Exfiltration.md

 ```
 file2: Zip archive data, at least v2.0 to extract, compression method=deflate
 ```
+we get two files. bash script 😎 is as fun as python 😋

 Arrived at this level it is needed:
 * decompress the zip file n times with unzip to get a bzip2 file